rpocklin/backbone-hotkeys/README.md

     });

 ## Notes
+  If a selector is defined on a hotkey event then it is used as a filter for the target function.

   There are 4 arguments in the events binding, which are:

   * `keyup`: when key action should trigger the event